sergey-nechaev/devdocs/migration/migration-tool-install.md

 menu_title: Install Data Migration Tool
 menu_node:
 menu_order: 2
-functional_areas:
-  - Tools
 ---

 ## Prerequisite: Versions of Magento and Data Migration Tool must match {#data-migrate-prereq}

 Make sure you are using *the same released version* of both Magento 2 and the Data Migration Tool.
-For example, for Magento version 2.1.2, you must also use the Data Migration Tool version 2.1.2.
+For example, for Magento version 2.2.0, you must also use the Data Migration Tool version 2.2.0.

 ### Check your Magento 2 version {#magento-version}